microsoft/api-guidelines/graph/patterns/default-properties.md

 Microsoft Graph API Design Pattern

-*The default properties pattern allows API producers to omit specific properties from the response unless they are explicitly requested using `$select`.
-The pattern also uses an instance annotation to inform callers that other properties are also available.
-The same annotation is also use to encourage callers to use `$select`.*
+*The default properties pattern allows API producers to omit specific properties from the response unless they are explicitly requested using `$select`.*

 ## Problem

-API producers want to control the set of properties that their entities return by default, when the incoming request does not specify a `$select`.
+API designers want to control the set of properties that their entities return by default, when the incoming request does not specify a `$select`.
 This can be desirable when an entity type has many properties or an API producer needs to add properties that are computationally expensive to return by default.

 ## Solution

-For incoming requests targeting an entity type where the caller does not specify a `$select`` clause, API producers **may** return a subset of the entity type's properties, omitting computationally expensive properties.
+For incoming requests targeting an entity type where the caller does not specify a `$select` clause, API producers **may** return a subset of the entity type's properties, omitting computationally expensive properties.
 To get the non-default properties of an entity type, callers must explicitly request them using `$select`.

+The pattern also uses an instance annotation to inform callers that other properties are also available.
+The same annotation is also used to encourage callers to use `$select`.

 ## When to use this pattern